 Nowadays, however, most savers are keen to know how their cash would be protected if their account provider went into administration.
 It is important to understand the rules around savings safety and be sure that your money has the maximum protection possible.

 The Financial Services Compensation Scheme (FSCS) offers a safety net for savers and investors in order to protect some of their cash if their account provider goes bust.
 It protects up to £85,000 of savings per individual, per financial institution.

-If you have savings with a bank or building society authorised by the Financial Services Authority (FSA), and which goes under, you will get back the first £85,000 of your savings through the FSCS.
+If you have savings with a bank or building society authorised by the Financial Conduct Authority (FCA), and which goes under, you will get back the first £85,000 of your savings through the FSCS.